Learning Outcomes

 Description of the Property

 The contract must contain a description of the land sufficient to identify it with reasonable certainty.
-This does not require a full legal description, but it must be clear enough that the property can be located.
+This does not require a full technical legal description, but it must be clear enough that the property can be located.

 Purchase Price

-The price must be stated or there must be a clear method for determining it (such as "market value" or "to be determined by appraisal").
-If the price is missing but the parties intended to contract, some courts may supply a reasonable price, but this is not guaranteed.
+If the price is missing but the parties clearly intended to contract, some modern courts may supply a reasonable price, but this is not guaranteed.
+For exam purposes, keep two points in mind:

 Signature Requirement